watershed/transition-project-logo/README.md

 ![Transition: from fields to Ford and beyond logo](https://github.com/watershed/transition-project-logo/blob/master/transition-logo_1000px_rgb.png)

-The strapline, ‘From fields to Ford and beyond’, is to be included in the logo at all times.
+The strapline, ‘From fields to Ford & beyond’, is to be included in the logo at all times.

 ## Included in this repository